MysticalSquirrel/Tabletop-RPG-Content/docs/README.md

-# **One More Quest**'s Custom D&D Creations
+# **One More Quest**'s Tabletop RPG System
-Please note that everything you find here is subject to change at a moment's notice.

-Even when noted as 100% completed and tested, a lot may change and still be considered balanced in some case or simply not be reflected completely in the completion, testing and balancing status section.

-I will try to update the Status as to reflect as better as possible the current state of the project's content, but there will always be some discrepancy.
+## **D&D Adaptations** of my Custom Tabletop RPG System's content.
+Please note that this is an adaptation of my own Tabletop RPG System project that I wanted to play into my friend's D&D campaign after discussing if he would allow it.
+All the content you see here will be available for free as allowed by Wizards of The Coast's Open Gaming License.

+Any rules mentioned in this content will include links to the official books page number equivalent and will never be described in any page here unless they are available in the SRD.

-## **Project completion, testing and balancing Status:**
+## **Adaptation completion, testing and balancing Status:**

 **Up to level:**
 - **Ash'phn:** **4**